 Development and integration of a renewable and sustainable energy supply is a key challenge for the world community.
 NTNU commits itself to contribute to such a transition by minimizing the ecological footprint in developing the existing resources, and to massively invest in research related to renewable energy sources, storage solutions, energy consumption and transportation.
-Description of research area (jpg).
+Description of research area (pdf).

 Main research topics:

 Technological solutions for new renewable energy, especially solar energy, bioenergy and offshore wind power